310552017/VRDL_HW2_Street_View_House_Numbers_detection/README.md

 ".pth" needs to be download to your own device and run "VRDL_HW2_train.ipynb" you will get the results as json file.

-"Inference.ipynb" just has the code about calculating the running time of the model and "Inference.ipynb" and the model need to be upload to google colab to run so that it can has the same hard device.
+"Inference.ipynb" just has the code about calculating the running time of the model.

+"Inference.ipynb" and the model need to be upload to google colab to run so that it can has the same hard device performance.